brisvag/gibberify/README.md

 ## What is this `pip` you are talking about?
 I wanna make gibberish!

 No worries!
-There is also an executable version of Gibberify, that you can find [**here**](https://github.com/brisvag/gibberify/releases/latest), under "_Assets_".
+For ease of use, there is also a standalone executable version of Gibberify, that you can find [**here**](https://github.com/brisvag/gibberify/releases/latest), under "_Assets_".
 Download the latest release for your operative system, unzip it and double-click the shit out of it.